CVE-2026-40582: CWE-288: Authentication Bypass Using an Alternate Path or Channel in ChurchCRM CRM

 Technical Summary

 CVE-2026-40582 is an authentication bypass vulnerability in ChurchCRM CRM versions before 7.2.0.
 The vulnerability exists because the /api/public/user/login endpoint returns the user's API key after validating only username and password, circumventing the normal authentication flow that enforces account lockout and two-factor authentication.
-This allows an attacker with knowledge of a user's password to obtain API access and interact with all protected API endpoints with that user's privileges, regardless of account lockout status or 2FA enforcement.
-The vulnerability is classified under CWE-288 (Authentication Bypass Using Alternate Path or Channel) and CWE-305 (Authentication Bypass by Primary Weakness).
-The issue was resolved in ChurchCRM version 7.2.0.
+This allows an attacker with a valid password to access protected API endpoints with the user's privileges regardless of account lockout or 2FA status.
+The vulnerability has a CVSS 4.0 score of 9.1 (critical) and was fixed in ChurchCRM version 7.2.0.

 Potential Impact

-An attacker who knows a valid user's password can bypass account lockout and two-factor authentication protections to obtain the user's API key.
-This grants the attacker direct access to all API endpoints accessible by that user, potentially exposing sensitive data or allowing unauthorized actions within the ChurchCRM system.
-The vulnerability is rated critical with a CVSS 4.0 score of 9.1, indicating high impact on confidentiality and integrity with network attack vector and no user interaction required.
+An attacker who knows a user's password can bypass account lockout and two-factor authentication protections to obtain the user's API key.
+This grants direct access to all protected API endpoints with the same privileges as the compromised user.
+The vulnerability could lead to unauthorized access and potential data exposure or manipulation within the ChurchCRM system.
 There are no known exploits in the wild at this time.

 Mitigation Recommendations

-Upgrade ChurchCRM to version 7.2.0 or later, where this vulnerability has been fixed.
-Until the upgrade is applied, be aware that accounts with locked status or two-factor authentication enabled can still be bypassed via the vulnerable API endpoint if an attacker knows the user's password.
-No other mitigations are specified in the vendor advisory or CVE data.
+Upgrade ChurchCRM to version 7.2.0 or later, where this authentication bypass vulnerability has been fixed.
+Until the upgrade is applied, be aware that accounts with locked status or two-factor authentication enabled can still be compromised if the password is known.
+Patch status is confirmed fixed in version 7.2.0.

 CVE-2026-40582: CWE-288: Authentication Bypass Using an Alternate Path or Channel in ChurchCRM CRM